Sign Permits

 For more information about sign compliance, view our Sign By-law.

-When you do not need a sign permit
+Signs that do not require a permit |

 You do not need a sign permit if you are installing: